 5.)
 Stacking rainbow

 If you’ve looked at kid’s toys recently I’m sure you’ve seen the iconic stacking rainbow.
-Not only is it great for little minds and hands but looks beautiful in your children’s bedroom too.
+Not only is it great for little minds and hands but looks beautiful in your child’s bedroom too.
 Obviously, kids can stack with them, but also love to turn them into roofs for houses, beds for dolls, or anything else their imagination comes up with.

 6.)
 Wooden peg dolls